GoClipse/goclipse/documentation/UserGuide.md

 A new Go project can be created in the Project Explorer view.
 Open `New / Project...` and then `Go / Go Project`.
 The Go perspective should open after creation, if it's not open already.

 ##### Project structure:
+A Goclipse project can work in two ways:
+ * The project location is a subfolder of the 'src' folder of some GOPATH entry.
+The project will then consist of the Go source packages contained there.
+ * The project location is not part of any GOPATH entry.
+In this case the project location will implicitly be added as an entry to the GOPATH, and a Go workspace structure with the `bin`, `pkg`, and `src` directories will be used in the project.
+Note that the project's implicit GOPATH entry will only apply to the source modules in that project.
+It will not be visible to other Goclipse projects (unless the entry is explicitly added to the global GOPATH).

-A Go project has the structure of a Go workspace, and operates like one.
-Therefore it will contain the `bin`, `pkg`, and `src` directories.
-In the `src` folder you can create Go source files that will be compiled into a library package (and placed into `pkg`), or into an executable (and placed in `bin`).
+ > In the `src` folder you can create Go source files that will be compiled into a library package (and placed into `pkg`), or into an executable (and placed in `bin`).
 See http://golang.org/doc/code.html for more information on the organization of a Go workspace.

 ##### Build:
 The `go` tool will be used to build the project.
 The output of this tool will be displayed in a console.
 Additionally, error markers resulting from the build will be collected and displayed in the the Go editor and Problems view.